Story: Large forest birds

 At first, the rapidly growing chick is fed a rich milky secretion from both parents’ crops (pouches in their upper digestive tracts).
 It is later fed on regurgitated fruit for four to six weeks.
 After the chick fledges, the parents continue feeding it by regurgitation for several weeks.
 When food is abundant, adults may renest, even while still feeding the fledgling.
 Kererū can live at least 21 years.

 Kererū at risk

 Protected from hunting since 1912, kererū remain at risk for four major reasons:

 - They have a low breeding rate, breeding only when forest fruit is abundant.

 - Possums and rats compete for the same food.

 - They are an easy target – cats kill adult birds feeding on low plants, and rats and stoats take eggs and chicks from the nest.

 - They are hunted by people for food, despite being protected.

-The parea or Chatham Islands pigeon (Hemiphaga chathamensis) is closely related to the kererū.
-But it is much darker, and a fifth larger, weighing 800 grams – making it one of the world’s largest pigeons.
-The parea population dropped to less than 50 in the 1980s, due to forest clearance and introduced predators, but it has rebounded to over 200 thanks to work by the Department of Conservation and the local community.
+The parea or Chatham Island pigeon (Hemiphaga chathamensis) is closely related to the kererū.
+But it is paler on the back, and a fifth larger, weighing 800 grams – making it one of the world’s largest pigeons.
+The parea population dropped to less than 50 in the 1980s, due to forest clearance and introduced predators, but it has rebounded to over 600 thanks to work by the Department of Conservation and the local community.